jsbisht/aws-developer-associate/iam.md

 But when a AWS Account is created directly under the AWS Organisation, invite is not needed.

-- While adding a new account, the IAM role `OrganizationAccountAccessRole` is automatically created within the newly created account.
+- While adding a new account, the IAM role `OrganizationAccountAccessRole` is automatically created _within_ the newly created account.
-- In case adding an existing account, this role needs to be created manually within that account.
+- In case adding an existing account, this role needs to be created manually _within_ that account.

 ### Creating the role

 To create the role under the existing member acount:

-- Select type of trusted entity: Another AWS Account
+- Select type of trusted entity: Another AWS Account (Specifies we are gonna trust another AWS account)

 - Specify accounts that can use this role:

   - Account ID: Management Account ID

 - Role name: OrganizationAccountAccessRole

+Another AWS Account (Specifies we are gonna trust another AWS account)

 This role is created by making Management Account as the `Trusted Account` and its granted adminstrator priviledges.